What is hepatitis B?

 Hepatitis B is a vaccine preventable disease of the liver and leading cause of liver cancer worldwide caused by infection with the hepatitis B virus (HBV).
 Symptoms associated with the initial HBV infection, also called acute infection, could be so mild that many people including their doctors may not know they have been infected.
 But in some, it could result in an illness with symptoms of fatigue, lost of appetite, dark urine and yellow discoloration of the eyes, lasting for several months and even death from liver failure.
 Those who fail to clear the infection will develop lifelong, chronic hepatitis B infection that can lead to premature death from cirrhosis (scarring of the liver), liver failure, or liver cancer.
-Approximately 1 in 30 people worldwide (approximately 240 million individuals) is living with chronic hepatitis B which causes 60-80% of liver cancer cases worldwide.
-Without appropriate medical management, as many as 1 in 4 people chronically infected with HBV will die from liver cancer or liver failure, resulting in about 600,000 to a million deaths annually.
+Approximately 1 in 30 people worldwide (approximately 296 million people) were living with chronic hepatitis B which causes over 60% of liver cancer cases worldwide.
+Without appropriate medical management, as many as 1 in 4 people chronically infected with HBV will die from liver cancer or liver failure, resulting in 820,000 deaths in 2019.

 In the United States, 1 in 12 Asian Americans is chronically infected with hepatitis B in comparison to 1 in 1000 non-Hispanic Whites.
-While Asian Americans constitute only 4% of the population in the United States, they comprise over half of the nation’s 1.2-2 million people chronically infected with hepatitis B. This is one of the greatest racial health disparities in the United States.
+While Asian Americans constitute only 6% of the population in the United States, they comprise over half of the nation’s 860,000 to 2.4 million million people chronically infected with hepatitis B. This is one of the greatest racial health disparities in the United States.

 Fortunately, hepatitis B is a vaccine-preventable disease.
 A safe and effective vaccine has been available since 1982.
 Click here to read more about the vaccine.